 When using the CNC machine for cutting wood, you have to make sure there are holes drilled in the same spot on the pieces that go through the machine.
 The computer instructs the CNC machine to move along the piece of wood.

-The amount of pressure and cutting speed is directed by the computer, which is why production increases.
+The computer directs the amount of pressure and cutting speed, which is why production increases.
 A perfect cut is what you get on every piece from the CNC machine.

 What maximizes production is precision in cuts.
 The user has to start with a piece of material that comes as wood, and the output of the material can be as simple as drilling a hole.
 As long as there is the removal of material taking place, that is a manufacturing process.